 Both direct and indirect marketing are methods to establish communication with customers.
 But they usually differ on some key factors.

-- Purpose: Purpose of Direct marketing is targeting a selected customer segment.
+- Purpose: Direct marketing aims to target a selected customer segment.
 Its purpose is to press customers to buy a product or service.
-The marketer, because of the advantages of direct communication, has the ability to be aggressive in convincing the potential customer.
-The purpose of indirect marketing, on the other hand, is to remind of a product or service which customers are already aware of.
+Because of the advantages of direct communication, the marketer can be aggressive in convincing the potential customer.
+On the other hand, indirect marketing aims to remind customers of a product or service of which customers are already aware.
 Indirect marketing induces brand recognition.
-For a mass-market product, like free moving commercial goods, repetitive communication is important and serves the purpose well.
+For a mass-market product, like free-moving commercial goods, repetitive communication is important and serves the purpose well.

-- Response: In this, the marketer can record the immediate response of the audience because it’s selected and targeted, involving one-to-one direct communication.
-But the same is not available in indirect marketing because its mass media oriented i.e. one-to-all communication.
+- Response: The marketer can record the target audience’s immediate response, involving direct one-to-one communication.
+But the same is not available in indirect marketing because it’s mass media oriented i.e. one-to-all communication.

-Costs involved in indirect marketing are also lower in comparison.
-It uses tool like emails and internet, and personal referrals that are much cheaper compared to the traditional advertising modes like the print media and television.
-Direct marketing, on its part uses the latter methods that are costlier than other promotional channels.
+The costs in indirect marketing are also lower in comparison.
+It uses tools like emails, internet, and personal referrals that are much cheaper than traditional advertising modes like print media and television.
+Direct marketing, on its part, uses the latter methods that are costlier than other promotional channels.

 - Target audience: The audience of direct marketing is a well-targeted and selected group.
-And thus, sans the correct analysis of the target audience, direct marketing may turn out as a disaster for the promoter.
-Indirect marketing, as already said, is mass media oriented.
+And thus, sans the correct analysis of the target audience, the direct marketing may turn out as a disaster for the promoter.
+Mass media orient indirect marketing.
 In most cases, they don’t have any traceable target audiences.

-Both direct and indirect marketing are communication tools for informing about a product or service to the customer.
+Direct and indirect marketing is communication tools for informing customers about a product or service.
 But it’s the process of delivery and selection of customers that leads to the difference.
-Breaking down further, it’ll reveal that the response, purpose, targeted audience and cost may differ considerably between the two marketing channels.
+Breaking down further will reveal that the response, purpose, targeted audience, and cost may differ considerably between the two marketing channels.